Hobbies and interests

 WinnerBio

-I’m a first-generation college student who is highly dedicated and driven student currently enrolled in a Radiologic program, working relentlessly toward becoming a CT Technologist and Radiation Therapist.
+I’m a first-generation college student enrolled in a Radiologic program, working relentlessly toward my future in healthcare with plans to advance into nursing and begin practice as a Nurse Practitioner specializing in Gerontology.
+I love imaging because it is the eyes behind healthcare, and i am equally passionate about direct patient care.
+I pride myself on being a compassionate listener who prioritizes the needs of others.
 My life is built on integrity, resilience, and the belief that excellence is earned through effort.
-I take pride in showing up, staying disciplined, and pushing forward even when no one is watching.
+I take pride on showing up, staying disciplined, and pushing forward even when no one is watching.

-This career path became personal after I watched my greatest role model my grandfather, an army command sergeant major, pass away from leukemia.
-Experiencing that loss lit a fire in me.
-It taught me how sacred patient care truly is.
-For me, treating people with cancer isn’t just a job it’s an honor.
-Being their helping hand in such a vulnerable moment is a privilege I carry with purpose and compassion.
+This career path became personal after I watched my greatest role model my grandfather pass away from leukemia.
+That loss lit a fire in me.
+It taught me how sacred patient care is, and that treating people with compassion is never just a job, it’s an honor.

-I don’t just want to succeed..
-I want to serve, uplift, and leave a legacy that makes my grandfather proud.
+I don’t just want to succeed.
+I want to serve, uplift, and leave a legacy that makes my grandfather proud while also knowing I used my life to make healthcare better for humanity.

 Education